04092000f/ArtifyLens/README.md

 # Selfie App

-In this Project, we have implemented parts of a selfie app.
-We have particularly implemented three features:
+In this Project, some parts of a selfie app have been implemented. particularly implemented three features have been implemented:

 ### Feature 1: Instagram Filters